singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 1 row in set (0.001 sec)
 ```

-To make sure that Redpanda is receiving data lets tail a test topic and see what
+To make sure that Redpanda is receiving data use the following command to read
-the hello simulator is saying:
+from a test topic and see what the hello simulator is saying:

 ```bash
 $ ./tasks rpk topic consume --offset latest test